MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-connector-faq.md

 Your permissions need to be changed in Epic.
 Contact your Epic technical specialist to check and update your permissions.

-## We've set up the EHR connector for the first time and patients are unable to launch a virtual appointment from the patient portal.
+## I've set up the EHR connector for the first time and patients are unable to launch a virtual appointment from the patient portal.

 Here are some common reasons why you may be experiencing this issue and how to resolve it.

-### Values from EHR connector configuration portal don't match the FDI records in Epic
+### The FDI records in Epic don't match the values from the EHR connector configuration portal.

-The launch URL and the context tokens must be copied from the EHR connector to the FDI records in Epic.
+The launch URL and the context tokens must be copied from the EHR connector configuration portal to the FDI records in Epic.
 Contact the Epic analyst in your organization to verify that the values were copied correctly.
-Keep in mind that in some cases, manipulating the FDI records after copying them from EHR connector configuration portal is allowed.
+Keep in mind that in some cases, manipulating the FDI records after copying them from the EHR connector configuration portal is allowed.

 ### The FDI records aren't updated in the correct Epic environment

 The FHIR base URLs for the test and production environments in Epic are different.
-Check to make sure that the FDI records reflect the values from the correct environment.
+Check to make sure that the FDI records reflect the values for the correct environment.

 ### You're using a production environment and you don't have a production license